Home/Blog/Well-Being/General Awareness/11 Harmful Effects of Sugar on the Body: Risks, Side Effects & How to Cut Back

 • Plan Meals: Planning your meals in advance can help curb impulse purchases of sugary snacks and desserts.
 Preparing healthy snacks ahead of time can also reduce the temptation to reach for a sugar-laden treat.

-• Gradual Reduction: Rather than cutting out sugar entirely all at once, consider gradually reducing your intake.
-This approach will allow your taste buds to adjust and make it easier to maintain lower sugar levels over time.
+• Gradual Reduction: Rather than cutting out sugar entirely all at once, consider reducing your intake gradually.
+This approach will allow your taste buds to adjust, making it easier to maintain lower sugar levels over time.

 Quick Recipe: Banana Oat Cookies